-In the Chesapeake Bay, relative sea level rise is impacting low-lying coastal lands at twice the global average rate.
 Over the past 100 years, Maryland has seen a foot of relative sea level rise.
-Rising waters have caused the disappearance of 13 Bay islands.
-This is due, in part, to local isostatic rebound or land subsidence from the last glaciation period and to sea level rise.
-Many of the islands lost played a role in Maryland’s maritime culture as year-round residences for our watermen communities.
-Like our island communities, many coastal communities in today’s landscape are being threatened by encroaching waters.
+Rising waters have caused the disappearance of 13 Bay islands, many of which played an important role in maritime culture.
+In our area, sea level rise is exacerbated due to local land subsidence, or sinking of the Earth’s surface.
+Like our island communities, many coastal communities and ecosystems in today’s landscape are being threatened by encroaching waters.
+In addition to nuisance flooding, rising sea levels could bring more severe storm surge and damaging saltwater intrusion to coastal areas.
 In order to address these impacts, the Maryland Department of Natural Resources has been developing new land conservation strategies to address the impacts of climate change and increase the resilience of vulnerable coastal habitats.

 In the coastal zone, DNR is pursuing a new strategy for purchasing conservation easements.
 Coastal Resilience Easements on private lands incorporate climate change considerations and may provide additional benefits to coastal communities.
 Easement elements include: 1) transition of marsh habitat, 2) a management plan with strategies to reduce vulnerability to coastal hazards, such as invasive species removal or wetland restoration and 3) development setbacks in areas subject to sea-level rise inundation by 2050.
 These easements are unique in that they recognize the protection value of wetland habitat and set aside space for landward migration as sea levels rise.